 Learning these little insider tips from Facebook groups saved me a lot of time and helped me keep my grades up, especially in the super hard subjects.

-Therefore, you should aim to add the regular posters on these Facebook groups as friends.
-Reply to their comments in the group page, and make sure they know who you are.
+Therefore, you should aim to add regular posters on these Facebook groups as friends.
+Reply to their comments on the group page, and make sure they know who you are.

 7. Seventh Day at University: Introduce yourself to your Teachers